 Meet the latest addition to our collection of old cameras.
 The Olympus Trip 35.
-Scotts grandparents gave it to us and it originally belonged to the father of one of their close friends.
+Scotts grandparents gave it to us and I think they said it originally belonged to the father of one of their close friends.

 It’s a cracking little film camera.
 Weighty in the hand without being too heavy and well built with a satisfying shutter sound.
 The beauty of this camera is its simplicity.
 It doesn’t need batteries and the settings are minimal – enough to set the film speed and focal length.
 You basically point and shoot.